 3. Don’t lie and get a fake Emotional Support Animal certificate.
 Agents will look at the letter to see if it is authentic.
 Also don’t be like the woman who asked a friend’s gynecologist to provide her with a letter.
 That isn’t going to work either!
 Don’t abuse the system, if you really need an animal to fly, even if it is a pig or goldfish then by all means, get the proper paperwork!
 Don’t forget to bring it with you to the airport.

 4. Make sure that the carrier for your animal can fit comfortably under the seat if your pet with be in the cabin.
 Check the airline for dimensions for the carrier.
 The animal needs to be able to move and reposition itself inside the carrier and be comfortable.
+For reviews of some of the best airline approved pet carriers and other travel accessories, take a look at The Goody Pet website.
 This is also important as your pet is required to stay in the bag.
 If it is an Emotional Support Animal or Service Animal that is entirely different story.
 Those animals can sit on your lap or the floor of the plane.

 5. If your pet is going to be in cabin or under the plane you want them to be comfortable.
 Make sure there is a blanket, towel, or t-shirt they can lay down on.
 Maybe even a toy or two.
 Whatever is going to put them at ease.
-Make sure there is some way they can get water when necessary.
+You might want to look into something like lavender essential oil to help to ease them – ‘is lavender toxic to cats?’ i hear you ask.
+Yes, so don’t give any to cats, but it is perfect to help calm dogs.
+Also, make sure there is some way they can get water when necessary.
 If that means putting a water bottle drip in their crate or opening the bag and giving them some from a cup.

 6. You should also know that the carrier is also considered having a bag.
 So you will only be able to bring a personal item on board in addition to your pet carrier.
 So be mindful of what you try to carry-on board.
 The carrier will most likey take up some leg room under your seat, so your bag will go in the overhead bin.
 You also will not be able to sit in a bulk head seat or an emergency row exit with an animal.